netlify/blobs/README.md

 - `token`: Access token for the corresponding access mode
 - `siteID`: ID of the Netlify site

-This environment variable is automatically populated by Netlify in the execution environment for both serverless and edge functions.
+This data is automatically populated by Netlify in the execution environment for both serverless and edge functions.

 With this in place, the `getStore` method can be called just with the store name.
 No configuration object is required, since it'll be read from the environment.